NASM CES Study Guide

 This is what reduces the joint’s ability to move.

-An example for this could be seen in a client that has some form of knee valgus in a movement assessment.
+An example of this could be seen in a client with some form of knee valgus in a movement assessment.

 The hip adductors are found to be possibly overactive and shortened, and the opposite is true for the abductors.